cortez-dillon/assignment/stage1.md

   - Analyze comparative net proceeds for each strategy.
 Responsibility: Treasury & Risk Team

+Prompt Engineering for Spreadsheet
+"Given: 1) EUR receivable amount and timing, 2) spot, forward, and option FX rates/premiums, and 3) interest rates for USD/EUR—generate an Excel sheet that:

+Calculates USD proceeds for no hedge, forward hedge, put and call option hedges.

+Includes formulas for option payoffs, discounting, and net USD results.

+Summarizes hedge costs and outcome comparisons in a table."

 References

 CBH.
 (2024).
 Foreign Exchange Risk Management: Accounting Strategies.